Kitware/CMake/Help/guide/user-interaction/index.rst

 Specifying a Build Program
 --------------------------

-The program invoked by the ``--build`` mode is determined by the :variable:`CMAKE_MAKE_PROGRAM` variable.
+The program invoked by the :option:`--build <cmake --build>` mode is determined by the :variable:`CMAKE_MAKE_PROGRAM` variable.
 For most generators, the particular program does not need to be configured.

 ===================== =========================== ===========================